Faculty & Staff Directory

 Areas of Expertise

-Biocultural anthropology, reproductive ecology, human life history, intersections between evolutionary and literary narrative
+Biocultural anthropology, feminist science studies, human life history, evolutionary and literary narrative

 PhD Harvard University